Azure/iot-ux-fluent-css/src/themes/readme.md

 ## Link

 `color-link-default` is the main color of this section and has to be provided.
-All other are strps from this colors based on the following logic:
+All other are steps from this colors based on the following logic:

 @todo